joncourt/kafka-connect-jdbc/docs/includes/prerequisites.rst

 **Prerequisites:**

-- :ref:`Install and start Confluent Platform <installation>`.
+- :ref:`Install and start Confluent Platform <installation>` by using the CLI.
 By default ZooKeeper, Kafka, Schema Registry, Kafka Connect REST API, and Kafka Connect are started.